- Area: 3,707 square miles

 The region was home to a number of ancient pueblo communities when Don Francisco de Coronado camped near the present-day Town of Bernalillo in 1540.
 Before that, prehistoric Sandia Man lived and hunted here thousands of years earlier.
 The area was a "partido", or district, when New Mexico became a Spanish province.
 After New Mexico became a territory of the United States, it became part of Santa Ana County, one of seven political subdivisions created in 1852.
 Sandoval County was created in 1903.
 Los Alamos County separated from Sandoval County in 1949.

-Freight: Burlington Northern & Santa Fe Railroad in Albuquerque
+- Freight: Burlington Northern and Santa Fe Railroad in Albuquerque